vbchomp/reading-notes/code201/class-04.md

 ## *HTML Book* Chapter 15 - Layout

+- Saved for future notes from Chapter 15.

 ## *JS Book* Chapter 3 - Functions, Methods and Objects

 - Functions group statements to perform a task
   - Can re-use the function  rather than repeat the statements

 - Declare a function

 ```render-javascript